dotherightthing/traktor-live-v2/README.md

 The project uses two MFTs, but the Midi Fighter Utility only supports one.
 Therefore the four available banks are split between the MFTs:

-* MFT 1 (left): banks 1 and 2
+* MFT A (left): banks 1 and 2
-* MFT 2 (right): banks 3 and 4
+* MFT B (right): banks 3 and 4

-On startup and 'Reset', MFT 1 switches to bank 1 and MFT 2 switches to bank 3.
+On startup and 'Reset', MFT A switches to bank 1 and MFT B switches to bank 3.

 When configured to send out MIDI messages, the device uses the following;

 * Channel 1 = encoder / encoder LEDs
 * Channel 2 = button / RGB indicator
 * Channel 4 = system: side buttons incl bank switching
-* Channel 5 = 'Shift Encoder Hold' / encoder press and turn (but see <https://forum.djtechtools.com/showthread.php?t=95122> - the `PRESSED_DELAYED` *G-Control* (Gesture Control) is used as a substitute)
+* Channel 5 = 'Shift Encoder Hold' / encoder press and turn (note: Factory Reset required - see <https://forum.djtechtools.com/showthread.php?t=95122> and <https://forum.djtechtools.com/showthread.php?t=96642>)

 ###### VU Meters